roray02/rray16_712final/README.md

 ## Project Directory

-This project is hosted at: `/var/www/html/rray16/final`
+This project is hosted at: `/var/www/html/rray16/final` on our class server.

 ### Key Files and Directories: